-The Group has carried out stress tests against the base case to determine the performance levels that would result in a breach of covenants or a reduction of headroom against its borrowing facilities to nil during the period to June 2022.
-The Group consider there are no reasonably plausible scenarios that would result in a breach of covenants or a reduction of headroom against its borrowings facilities to nil during this period given the ability of the Group to continue its operations throughout the COVID-19 pandemic (noting that revenues fell by only 22% in the second quarter of 2020, the worst-affected period), its ability to return to more normalised activity levels during the second half of 2020 and 2021 to date, and the positive future outlook across the infrastructure markets in which it operates.
+The Group has carried out stress tests against the base case to determine the performance levels that would result in a breach of covenants or a reduction of headroom against its borrowing facilities to nil.
+For a breach of covenants to occur during the relevant period, the Group would need to experience a sustained revenue reduction of 24% compared with current expectations throughout the period from May 2022 through June 2023.
+A reduction in headroom against borrowing facilities to nil would occur if the Group experienced a sustained revenue reduction of 50% compared with current expectations between May 2022 and June 2023.
+The Directors do not consider either of these scenarios to be plausible given the ability of the Group to continue its operations throughout the COVID pandemic (noting that revenues fell by only 22% in the second quarter of 2020, the worst-affected period).
 The Group also has several mitigating actions under its control including minimising capital expenditure to critical requirements, reducing levels of discretionary spend, rationalising its overhead base and curtailing future dividend payments which, although not forecast to be required, could be implemented in order to be able to meet the covenant tests and to continue to operate within borrowing facility limits.
-Further details are provided in the Group's 2020 annual report which can be obtained from the address in note 16.
+Further details are provided in the Group's 2021 annual report which can be obtained from the address in note 14.

-As a result of the above, the Company's ultimate parent, Hill & Smith Holdings PLC, have provided a letter of support to confirm their intention to provide sufficient funding to the Company to enable it to meet its liabilities as they fall due for a period of at least 12 months from the date of approval of these financial statements.
+As a result of the above, the Company's ultimate parent, Hill & Smith Holdings PLC, have provided a letter of support to confirm their intention to provide sufficient funding to the Company to enable it to meet its liabilities as they fall due for a period of 12 months from the date of approval of these financial statements.
 The Directors have assessed the ultimate parent company's ability to provide such support through obtaining the latest consolidated financial statements of the Group, discussing the financial position with group management and assessing the level of funds available to the Group.
-Consequently, the directors are confident that the company will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.
+Consequently, the directors are confident that the company will have sufficient funds to continue to meet its liabilities as they fall due for 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.